-The Body condition is used to define the message body (content of an email) that once met will trigger the action to be processed by the program.
+The Body condition is used within a rule to define the message body (email content) that, once met, will trigger the program to process the rule and perform the associated action(s).

 There are two factors (Fig. 2.) that need to be configured within this condition:

 - Operator - defines how the condition will be executed.
 The execution method may only be set to true.

 In this particular condition, the operator may be set to trigger the action if the message body:

 - Value - here you define the expected value of the condition that will trigger the rule to apply the action.